DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL005.md

 And do `typeof(Foo).GetMethod("WRONG_NAME")` it will return `null`.
 This analyzer checks that there is a member matching the name, binding flags and types provided.
-It checks at every keystroke so it removes the risk of refactroing accidents.
+It checks at every keystroke so it removes the risk of refactoring accidents.

 ## How to fix violations